aquasecurity/deployments/orchestrators/kubernetes/manifests/aqua_csp_009_enforcer/README.md

+## The Enforcer Family

+- Enforcers provide runtime security for your workloads and infrastructure, and generate related audit events for your review.
+   - **Aqua Enforcer**: Running on Kubernetes as DaemonSet to block deployment; monitor/restrict runtime activities.
+   - **Aqua KubeEnforcer**: Running on Kubernetes as single replica deployment to block deployment.
+It can automatically discover Kubernetes cluster infrastructure in order to assist in static risk analysis.

 ## Prerequisites

 - Aqua registry access to pull images, Cluster access via kubectl, and RBAC authorization to deploy applications, Capacity requirements.